samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run another Easy-Moderate 50 minutes at RPE6 pace with another mid-run
+> Run another Easy-Moderate 50min at RPE6 pace with another mid-run 6x20-second
-> 6x20-second relaxed sprints at RPE10 with 40 seconds of rest after each one.
+> relaxed sprints at RPE10 with 40 seconds of rest after each one.

 ### Saturday